[thrive_headline_focus title=”Killing Alimony?” orientation=”left”]

 Under current rules, alimony payors may deduct their payments from their taxable incomes, thus lowering their income taxes.
 In return, recipients pay income taxes on their alimony income.
 Because payors are usually in higher tax brackets and recipients in lower tax brackets, families can save money on taxes by shifting the tax burden to the lower earner.
 The saving can help increase cash flow for divorcing couples.
 They can then decide how to allocate the savings: to the payor or the recipient … or the court can do it for them.

 According to the House, abolishing the alimony deduction would not be a large revenue generator.
-Killing the alimony tax deduction raises only about $8 billion over 10 years.
+By killing the alimony tax deduction, the alimony tax bill raises only about $8 billion over 10 years.
 That is because the tax increase on payors is offset by a tax decrease for recipients.
 For them, alimony income would no longer be taxable.

 This wrinkle could have a significant impact on divorce settlements.
 For many payors, saving taxes on alimony payments is the one pain relief that comes with making the payments.
 According to John Fiske, a prominent mediator and family law attorney, “Alimony is the greatest tax deduction ever.”
 Without the deduction, payors will find it much more expensive and more difficult to agree to pay.